Managing someone else's financial affairs

-For more information see the visit the Department for Work and Pensions website [external link]
+For more information see the visit the Department for Work and Pensions website [external link].

 If you are incapable of managing your own financial affairs because of your mental capacity and you have income or capital other than benefits (for example, occupational pension or other income, capital in your own bank or property), then the Court of Protection can appoint a Deputy (Property and Affairs) to handle the day to day running of your personal finances and property.

 The Court of Protection will decide what powers the Deputy will have.
 For example, it may allow the Deputy to access your personal bank accounts if this is needed to pay for any bills you might have, perhaps Residential Home Fees or Mortgage Payments.
-It may also cover the sale of any property in order to meet your best interests.
+It may also cover the sale of any property to meet your best interests.

 Clients may have made arrangements for Power of Attorney prior to becoming incapacitated.
 Therefore these arrangements will continue and Deputyship will not be applicable.

 1. Ordinary Power of Attorney

 This gives one or more people the legal authority to handle your financial affairs.
 It is only valid while you still have the mental capacity to make your own decisions and is therefore the most appropriate course of action in the following circumstances:

 If you want someone to act for you on a temporary basis (for example: if you intend to go abroad for a long period of time or if you want someone to act for you, but are still able to supervise their actions).

 A Power of Attorney provides the person you have appointed to act on your behalf with a legal document to prove their designated powers.
 You can buy an Ordinary Power of Attorney document from a law stationer or arrange for a solicitor to prepare one.
 Ordinary Power of Attorney does not need to be registered with the Court of Protection.